ltrybuch/lib-themisui/themis_components/thTable/readme.md

 ### Description

-This component replaces all DataTables used in Clio right now.
+This component can replace all DataTables used in Clio right now.

 ### Usage